elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Like Promise.all but waits only for the first settled promise and gets its result (or error).
+  <div><strong>Interview Response:</strong> Like Promise.all but waits only for the first settled promise and returns its result (or error).
 The Promise.race() method returns a promise that fulfills or rejects when one of the promises in an iterable is fulfilled or rejected, with the value or explanation derived from that promise.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />